ahmadiehsan/personal_docs/docs/software/languages/c_sharp_and_dot_net/architecture_and_structure/architecture.md

 - Button
 - TextBox

-**WPF:** Contains a set of pre-defined classes that can be used in Rich Windows GUI applications for development of GUI elements such as window, textbox, button, checkbox, radio button, dropdownlist etc.
+**WPF**: Contains a set of pre-defined classes that can be used in Rich Windows GUI applications for development of GUI elements such as window, textbox, button, checkbox, radio button, dropdownlist etc.

 Examples: